Trump's envoy proposes replacing Iran with Italy in the 2026 World Cup, and FIFA responds

 The response from FIFA and the rejection in Italy

-In the case of Iran, any replacement would correspond to another Asian team, not a European one like Italy.
+In the case of Iran, any replacement would correspond to another Asian team, not to a European one like Italy.

-Iran, classified and amid the conflict
+Iran, classified and amidst conflict

 The Iranian national team secured its qualification for the 2026 World Cup after a strong performance in the Asian Confederation.